 Lake Chocorua to Pinkham Notch

-I’m writing this as a Fall foliage trip but in reality, could be done from spring to fall.
-This route takes you from New Hampshire’s Lake Chocorua, up Route 16 to the Mount Washington Auto Road.
+I’m writing this as a Fall foliage trip but in reality, could be done from spring to fall (even winter) because Route 16 is a main road.
+Route 16 takes you from New Hampshire’s Lake Chocorua, up to Pinkham Notch and Mount Washington with its auto Road.
 The trip is about 68 miles long but even such a short trip, if done right, will take all day to get back to Lake Chocorua.

 Saco & Swift River Covered Bridges